kevinjonathan-dev/kevinjonathan-dev/README.md

 <h1 align='center'>About</h1>

-A software engineer, designer, and a hacker-wannabe.
+A software engineer, designer, and beginner cybersecurity analyst (I'm trying ok).

 I design them myself and code them to production in full-stack Javascript (and Typescipt):
 - Websites